lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 3. Record audio from the microphone
 4. Store records in a database (persistent storage)

-The first step is to update apt-get.
+The first step is to update `apt-get`.
 This ensures that you have access to required dependencies.

 ```
 sudo apt-get update